CAT Logo

 What’s the environmental impact of a storage battery?

 Studies into the carbon footprint of current lithium-ion batteries for electric cars calculate a figure of around 100kg of carbon dioxide (CO2) per kilowatt-hour (kWh) of battery capacity when manufactured in factories that use fossil fuels.
 When renewable energy is used for the manufacturing this is reduced to about 60kg CO2 per kWh.
+See for example this analysis by Carbon Brief.
 Gradually decarbonising the supply chains for raw materials will further reduce the carbon emissions.

 Developing new types of battery chemistry will also help.
 For example, the campaign group Transport & Environment recently reported the potential for solid state batteries to reduce the carbon footprint to below 50kg CO2 per kWh.